almariah/k8s-metadata-injector/README.md

 To install `k8s-metadata-injector`:
 * Ensure that MutatingAdmissionWebhook admission controllers are enabled.
 * Ensure that the admissionregistration.k8s.io/v1beta1 API is enabled.
+* For AWS, if tagging EBS volumes is needed, then `ebs-tagging` should be `true` in containers command line arguments.

 Then modify the config in `metadataconfig.yaml` as desired to inject the annotations and labels to all defined namespaces, and deploy: